-22. Average number of employees
+21. Average number of employees

 The employees are supplied by VIF.
-The costs regarding the work performed for FSNV are included in the service charges of EUR 1,35 million, which are included in the general and administrative expenses.
+The costs regarding the work performed for FSNV are included in the service charges of EUR 1,46 million (2021: EUR 1,35 million), which are included in the general and administrative expenses.

-23. Financial instruments
+22. Financial instruments

-The company uses derivatives to manage interest and FX exposures that arise as result of mismatches between the loans issued in the capital markets and loans issued to VWAG Group companies and affiliated.
+The company uses derivatives to manage interest and FX exposures that arise as result of mismatches between the loans issued in the capital markets and loans issued to VWAG Group companies and affiliates.
 On this basis the fair value changes in derivatives are primarily driven by changes in the applicable currencies and related interest curves.
-The main currencies and interest zones applicabe are GBP and USD as well as NOK, SEK, USD, PLN, KRW, TRY and JPY.
+The main currencies and interest zones applicable are GBP and USD as well as NOK, SEK, PLN, KRW, TRY and JPY.